International

 Main Sectors of Industry

 Traditionally, Australia is an importer of finished goods.
 Its industrialisation is fairly recent, a fact which explains the small scale of its manufacturing sector.
-Nevertheless, the sector is characterised by high productivity levels, with 75% of the industries rating above the global average.
-The industrial sector employed 19% of the workforce in 2021 (World Bank, 2023) and contributed to just over a quarter of the GDP (25.5%).
-The manufacturing industry is built around the food industry (27% of the workforce in 2022), machinery and equipment (around 20%), metal processing and metal goods (nearly 16%), the chemical and petrochemical industries (slightly more than 10%) and Building materials, wood, furniture & other manufacturing products with 17% (AI Group, 2022).
+Nevertheless, the industrial sector is characterised by high productivity levels, with 75% of the industries rating above the global average.
+The secondary sector employs 19% of the workforce and contributes to just over a quarter of the GDP (27.7% - World Bank, latest data available).
+The manufacturing industry is built around the food industry (26.3% of the workforce), building materials, wood, furniture & other manufacturing products (18.2%), metal processing and metal goods (15.9%), machinery and equipment (13%), and the chemical and petrochemical industries (9.7% - data AI Group, 2023).

-The services sector occupies a dominant position in the Australian economy, contributing to 72.2% to the GDP and employing over 77.7 of the workforce (World Bank, 2022).
-The biggest growth in this sector has been the rise of business and financial services (holding the world’s sixth largest pool of managed fund assets).
-Health care and social assistance have also given a fundamental contribution to growth.
-Travel services, such as education-related travel, recreational travel and business travel services have also been growing significantly until 2020.
+The services sector occupies a dominant position in the Australian economy, contributing to 63.6% of the GDP and employing over 79% of the workforce (World Bank).
+The biggest growth in this sector has been the rise of business and financial services (holding the world’s sixth-largest pool of managed fund assets).
+Health care and social assistance have also made a fundamental contribution to growth.
+Travel services, such as education-related travel, recreational travel and business travel services have also been growing significantly.
+The banking sector is dominated by four major banks: Commonwealth Bank, Westpac, Australia & New Zealand Banking Group and National Australia Bank.
+Concerning tourism, international visitors made 7.5 million trips to Australia in the year to September 2024, reaching 86% of 2019 pre-pandemic levels.

 Breakdown of Economic Activity By Sector Agriculture Industry Services